xorbitsai/inference/xinference/deploy/docker/pypiserver/README.md

 1. **`generate_package_lists.py`** loads `ENGINE_VIRTUALENV_PACKAGES` and the
    marker-filtering logic straight from the xinference sources (no install), so the lists cannot drift from what the runtime installs.
-It emits one requirement set per engine, the per-model concrete pins, direct wheel URLs and git sources, filtered for the target platform/CUDA.
+It emits one requirement set per engine (including the union of its format-scoped optional dependencies), the per-model concrete pins, direct wheel URLs and git sources, filtered for the target platform/CUDA.
+Runtime venvs still select only the dependencies for the launched model and format.
-2. **`download_packages.py`** locks the torch family to the runtime image's version, locks each engine set with `uv pip compile`, and fetches the fully-pinned locks with `pip download --no-deps` — one coherent resolution per engine, so unpinned specs cannot fan out into many versions.
+2. **`download_packages.py`** first locks the exact shared runtime pins from `xinference/deploy/docker/requirements-runtime.txt`, then locks each engine set with `uv pip compile`, and fetches the fully-pinned locks with `pip download --no-deps` — one coherent resolution per engine, so unpinned specs cannot fan out into many versions.
 Model pins are fetched constrained to the shared locks (with a recorded unconstrained fallback on conflicts), direct wheel URLs are downloaded with their dependencies, and sdist-only downloads are built into wheels.
 Git sources are recorded but deliberately skipped because the offline runtime rejects them.
-3. **`selfcheck.py`** (a dedicated build stage) re-resolves every index-compatible engine set, pin and direct wheel against the baked mirror ALONE (`--disable-fallback`).
+3. **`selfcheck.py`** (a dedicated build stage) re-resolves every shared runtime constraint, index-compatible engine set, pin and direct wheel against the baked mirror ALONE (`--disable-fallback`).
 Any gap fails the image build; recorded git and non-wheel direct references are reported as unsupported.

 The generation manifest and download report are baked into the image under `/data/manifest/` for debugging (`report.json` lists total size, packages with